Kristina01111000/Drws_site/README.md

 My job is to integrate it into the site, maybe downloadable feature, maybe just on the site

-talk about site tools traffic on site ground

 3/26
 For next week:
 On wednesday go through the site and see if there are any missed “free” parts

 4/2
 For next week:
-Start preparing a page for the app from the site, + slides etc Going to try doing social posts on constant contact Look into multichannel campaigns for things like the new years email blasts
+Going to try doing social posts on constant contact Look into multichannel campaigns for things like the new years email blasts

-Set up payment processors another time

 4/9
 For next week: